flywire/lo-p/docs/01-Concepts.md

 Basic version of the API.

-Having just reread this section, I may have just convinced myself to become a Basic programmer .
+Having just reread this section, I may have just convinced myself to become a Basic programmer.
 The reason I'm going to stick with Java is that it's a full-featured language, with massive numbers of standard and third-part APIs which can augment the Office API.